Muskan, Natalia: Symbol Of Hope, Resilience

 Life after acid attack

 After the acid attack, Natalia noticed a significant shift in how her friends and society perceived her.
-“My life changed completely,” she said, emphasising her determination to transform this adversity into positivity.
+“My life changed completely,” she said, emphasizing her determination to transform this adversity into positivity.
 She embraced a new purpose to life, saying, “Every person has a reason for being here, and I accepted that my purpose now is to alleviate the pain of others who suffer.”
 Natalia chose not to hide her scars, proudly displaying her inner beauty while walking on the streets.
 Similarly, Muskan faced societal judgement but refused to be silenced or shamed.
 “If I stayed home worrying about society’s opinions, there would not have been strict laws in our country,” she said.
 Muskan’s journey empowered her to advocate for justice fearlessly, despite her initial insecurities about her appearance.

 Initially fearful even of minor blemishes, Muskan now lives with scars covering her face, which bolster her determination to fight for justice.
 “The criminal who attacked me stole my outer beauty but couldn’t crush my inner confidence and conviction,” she said.
-This experience ignited a passion within her to support marginalised communities, a commitment she has pursued since childhood.
+This experience ignited a passion within her to support marginalized communities, a commitment she has pursued since childhood.
 Muskan’s resilience extends to her academic pursuits; after completing high school, she plans to study law to continue her fight for justice.
 Her story, like Natalia's, exemplifies how inner strength can succeed over external challenges, inspiring others to hold on to their inner beauty and purpose despite adversity.

 Fight against violence

 Natalia and Muskan are emblematic figures who swiftly denounced the violence perpetrated against them.
 Their courage has encouraged numerous women enduring acid attacks and other forms of violence to speak out and resist.
-Muskan actively engages with college students, urging them to fight against violence and advocating preventative measures alongside various organisations.
-She employs early training in self-defence like taekwondo and karate, challenging outdated notions of female vulnerability in Nepal.
+Muskan actively engages with college students, urging them to fight against violence and advocating preventative measures alongside various organizations.
+She employs early training in self-defense like taekwondo and karate, challenging outdated notions of female vulnerability in Nepal.

 Their collaboration has spurred a global movement against gender-based violence, with Muskan calling for comprehensive support systems, including medical care, for Nepali acid attack victims.